- Depression is a medical and psychological condition that affects a person’s feelings, behaviors, and thoughts.

 - Clergy person

 - Your health insurance company has lists of mental health providers in your community who accept your insurance.
 Often there is a phone number on the back of your insurance card for mental health or behavioral health services.
 This number can be used for general questions, referrals and emergencies.
-By law, all medical insurance policies have to include coverage for mental health care, both out-patient and in-patient.
+While medical insurance policies have to include coverage for mental health care, both out-patient and in-patient, many people don’t have health insurance and many mental health providers don’t accept health insurance.
+This means that you may need to work closely with your HCP and your insurance company to find options in your community.

 What if my teenager says she is thinking about hurting herself?

 Anyone who has thoughts or feelings about hurting themselves should be taken seriously and should get professional help immediately.
 Suicide is the third leading cause of death in teens and young adults, but can often be prevented with urgent treatment.

 It is important to know that most people, teenagers included, who feel suicidal will usually tell someone before they kill themselves or make an attempt to kill themselves.

 Teenagers may injure themselves by cutting or with drugs or alcohol without intending to kill themselves.
 However, self-injury is serious and should always be taken as a sign that the teen is feeling overwhelmed and cannot cope with her feelings.
 If a teen is harming herself or says that she thinks about killing herself, she needs immediate intervention which should include an evaluation by a mental health professional.